6 Tips to Locate the Staff Directory for Any Business

 - Check “Similar companies” – Sometimes competitors or related businesses might have more accessible directories you can use as models for outreach

 One advantage of LinkedIn is that it gives you context about employees – their tenure, background, and often their responsibilities – which can help you determine if they’re the right person to contact.
+You can also see recent activity, which indicates whether they’re actively using the platform and likely to see your message.

 Other Social Media Platforms for Staff Discovery